 Genco Shipping & Trading (GNK) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the transporter of drybulk cargo had lost 6.16% in the past month.
-In that same time, the Transportation sector lost 1.87%, while the S&P 500 lost 5.39%.
+Heading into today, shares of the transporter of drybulk cargo had lost 1.06% over the past month, outpacing the Transportation sector's loss of 5.63% and the S&P 500's loss of 7.36% in that time.

-It is also important to note the recent changes to analyst estimates for Genco Shipping & Trading.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Genco Shipping & Trading should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Genco Shipping & Trading is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.54% lower.
+Genco Shipping & Trading currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Genco Shipping & Trading has a Forward P/E ratio of 3.55 right now.
-This represents a premium compared to its industry's average Forward P/E of 3.45.
+Investors should also note Genco Shipping & Trading's current valuation metrics, including its Forward P/E ratio of 4.02.
+Its industry sports an average Forward P/E of 3.95, so we one might conclude that Genco Shipping & Trading is trading at a premium comparatively.

 The Transportation - Shipping industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 97, putting it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 221, putting it in the bottom 14% of all 250+ industries.

 Click to get this free report